 Liquidity is essential to our business and our ability to operate and to fund our existing obligations.
-Historically, a primary source of liquidity for us was the issuance of common stock in our public offerings.
-However, we do not anticipate commencing any public offerings for our common stock in the near future.
-As a result, we are dependent on external debt financing, joint venture opportunities and cash from our operating properties to fund our ongoing operations.
+We are dependent on external debt financing, joint venture opportunities and cash from our operating properties to fund our ongoing operations.
 We may not find suitable joint venture partners willing to provide capital at terms acceptable to us or at all.
 Our access to debt financing depends on the willingness of third parties to provide us with corporate- or asset-level debt.
 It also depends on conditions in the capital markets generally.
 Companies in the real estate industry have at times historically experienced limited availability of capital, and new capital sources may not be available on acceptable terms, if at all.
 We cannot be certain that sufficient funding will be available to us in the future on terms that are acceptable to us, if at all.
 If we cannot obtain sufficient funding on acceptable terms, or at all, we will not be able to operate and/or grow our business, which would likely have a negative impact on the value of our common stock and our ability to make distributions to our stockholders.
 In such an instance, a lack of sufficient liquidity would have a material adverse impact on our operations, cash flow, financial condition and our ability to continue as a going concern.
 We may be required to pursue certain measures in order to maintain or enhance our liquidity, including seeking the extension or replacement of our debt facilities, potentially selling assets at unfavorable prices and/or reducing our operating expenses.
 We cannot assure you that we will be successful in managing our liquidity.